Samarkand (

 Charkhin, 80 km north-west of Tajikistan border.
 The capital city

-The nearest airport Samarkand (IATA: SKD) is about 10 km away.
+Samarkand is served by Samarkand (IATA: SKD) airport, which is 10 km away.

 Bibi-Khanym Mosque (Persian: مسجد بی بی خانم) is a famous historical mosque in Samarkand, Uzbekistan, whose name comes from the wife of 14th-century ruler, Amir Timur.